Home Compare ADEN.SW vs VMI

-Valmont Industries holds the cleaner structural position, with the lead spread across stability and profitability.
+Valmont Industries holds the cleaner structural position, with the lead spread across profitability and stability.
 Adecco still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Valmont Industries is in better shape — its trend is intact while Adecco's trend has broken down.
 That puts structure and market broadly in agreement — Valmont Industries's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ADEN.SW: STOXX 600, VMI: Russell 1000).